jellyfin-archive/jellyfin-docs/general/server/plugins/index.md

 [![](https://img.shields.io/github/contributors/jellyfin/jellyfin-plugin-playbackreporting.svg)](https://github.com/jellyfin/jellyfin-plugin-playbackreporting)
 [![](https://img.shields.io/github/license/jellyfin/jellyfin-plugin-playbackreporting.svg)](https://github.com/jellyfin/jellyfin-plugin-playbackreporting)

-Collect and show user playback statistics.
+Collect and show user playback statistics, such as total time watched, media watched, time of day watched and time of week watched.
+Can keep information for as long as you want, or can cull older information automatically.
+Also allows you to manually query the data collected so you can generate your own reports.

 **Links:**